 It is important that translators familiarise themselves with the IHTSDO Style Guides for each domain.
 For example, when translating the Body structure hierarchy, translators will be presented with a large number of concepts that are represented by terms containing the word "structure", “part of”, “entire” and “all”, which should be interpreted with caution.
 For a full explanation of this, translators and other translation team members should refer to the IHTSDO SNOMED CT® Editorial Guide, ver 3.2 (2012.07.31) .

-SNOMED CT® definitions, attributes and relationships
+3.3SNOMED CT® definitions, attributes and relationships

 Each concept is linked to the immediate superordinate concept by means of an IS-A relationship.
 In SNOMED CT®, a concept may have several supertype relationships, and it may be linked to one or more concepts in other hierarchies by means of attribute relationships.